Shopify/identity_cache/README.md

 ## Caveats

 A word of warning.
-Some versions of rails will silently rescue all exceptions in `after_commit` hooks.
 If an `after_commit` fails before the cache expiry `after_commit` the cache will not be expired and you will be left with stale data.

 Since everything is being marshalled and unmarshalled from Memcached changing Ruby or Rails versions could mean your objects cannot be unmarshalled from Memcached.
 There are a number of ways to get around this such as namespacing keys when you upgrade or rescuing marshal load errors and treating it as a cache miss.
 Just something to be aware of if you are using IdentityCache and upgrade Ruby or Rails.